Why Do Banded Deadlifts?

 Best Resistance Bands for Deadlifts

-The best type of resistance bands for deadlifts is the flat, closed-loop type favored by CrossFitters and powerlifters.
+The best type of resistance band for deadlifts is the flat, closed-loop type favored by CrossFitters and Powerlifters.

 Typically around 40 inches long, they are available in a range of strengths, from light “mini-bands” to very thick, strong bands that provide hundreds of pounds of tension.

 If you are doing banded deadlifts on a platform or in a power rack, you will need pairs of bands – one for each end of the bar.
 But, if you are using the platform-free method described above, you only need one band.

 Deadlifting bands are often sold in sets, so you have a range of tensions available.
 This allows for progression and also means you can warm up using a lighter band before progressing onto a heavier one.